How to solve the “no event found” issue in the Modern Events Calendar

-Note 1: usually “wp_” is prefix of the all tables, you should change the prefix instead of this “#__”
+Note 1: Usually, “wp_” is the default prefix of all tables.
+You should change the prefix instead to this “#__”

-Note2: You can find WordPress prefix on wp-config file
+Note2: You can find the WordPress prefix on the wp-config file

-Now, you should add a new query for your WordPress database, so please follow steps below:
+Now, you should add a new query for your WordPress database, so please follow the steps below.